Motu Tony: Background

 Tony was born in Saleimoa, Samoa.

-He attended De La Salle College where he played for the First XIII rugby league team.
+He attended De La Salle College and played for the First XIII rugby league team.
 He played for the Marist Saints in the Auckland Rugby League competition before being signed by the New Zealand Warriors.
 He played for the Marist-Richmond Brothers in the 2000 Bartercard Cup and also toured Australia with the New Zealand Residents that year.

 Professional playing career

 National Rugby League

 Tony made his professional début for the New Zealand Warriors in 2001.
 He went on to play 55 games for the club, including his appearance at five-eighth in the Warriors' 2002 NRL grand final loss to the Sydney Roosters.
 In 2004 he moved to the Brisbane Broncos but only played in three games for the club before leaving to play in the Super League.
-His spot in Brisbane was taken over by 17 year old Karmichael Hunt.
+17 year old Karmichael Hunt took over his spot in Brisbane.